GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 - Suggested time a coach should wait before helping out if a team is not progressing past known blockers

 The Coach's guide should be updated during & post event with key learnings, such as all the gotchas, snags, and other unexpected blockers that your attendees hit.

+> **Note** The Coach's guide is the most detail oriented & time consuming item to produce however, here's a pro tip: Hack authors have been known to write the Coach's Guide as a post-mortem from their first run of the hack.

 ### Coach's Guide Template